77AXEL/PyCNN/README.md

 result = pycnn.predict(your_image_path) # Returns a tuple of (class name, confidense value) print(result)
 ```
-> The framework will automatically convert weights, biases, and datasets to the selected backend.
+> The library will automatically convert weights, biases, and datasets to the selected backend.
 Models trained on GPU can still be loaded on CPU and vice versa.

 #### Usage exemple